nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Undoing previous command: `undo`

-Undo the previous command that modified the Storage.
+Undo the previous command that modified the data.

 Format: `undo`